 A. The most straightforward is to park at the Lily Mt. trailhead which lies on CO 7 just north of Lily Lake and south of Estes Park.
 The parking is roadside.
 The hike is largely flat for ~3/4 mile.
 Just after a S-shaped set of switchbacks and then a Z-shaped set of switchbacks, the uphill-most cliff appears just feet away from the trail.

-B. The other approach involves following a trail (formerly bushwhacking) along a section that was cleared for fire mitigation.
+B. (now closed) The other approach involves following a trail (formerly bushwhacking) along a section that was cleared for fire mitigation.
 Park shortly after mile marker 5.
 There are 2 small pullouts.
 The first is on the east side of the road.
 The second (smaller) is on the west side.
 Hike up shortly west of the east parking pullout just past a yellow left curve sign.
 If you get to a rockcut, you've gone too far south.
 Hike up perhaps 300 vertical feet to the crags.
 You will see My Grain Headache as you get closer.

 This is the uphill-most crag, and it lies just downhill from the trail.